Piano Buyers Guide

 Buying a piano has always been about getting the best piano you can for the price you pay.
 In the vernacular, it’s getting “the best bang for your buck.”
 At every segment of the piano market there are piano brands that exemplify this saying.

 Improved Low Priced Pianos: Let’s look at this from another perspective.
-The world’s finest pianos still come from names, such as Steinway & Sons, Mason & Hamlin, Grotrian-Steinweg, Estonia, Steingraeber etc. The price for these pianos starts at $40,000 and up for a baby grand to $100,000 and up for concert grands.
-To take one example, if you compare a Steinway & Sons Model “S” baby grand priced at about $63,200 to an low priced Ritmuller Performance Series piano priced at $10,000, there’s no question that the Steinway & Sons is a better piano.
+The world’s finest pianos still come from names, such as Steinway & Sons, Mason & Hamlin, Grotrian-Steinweg, Petrof, Estonia, Steingraeber etc. The price for these pianos starts at $40,000 and up for a baby grand to $100,000 and up for concert grands.
+To take one example, if you compare a Steinway & Sons Model “S” baby grand priced with an MSRP of $73,300 to a lower priced Ritmuller Performance Series piano with an MSRP of $14,495, there’s no question that the Steinway & Sons is a finer piano.
 However, the lower priced pianos have improved in quality to such a degree that it is questionable whether that Steinway is really a six times better piano.
 While it’s not likely that someone who can afford a Steinway would buy an entry level piano, the point we’re making is that lower priced pianos from Asia are no longer a weak part of the market.

 New Premium Piano Mid-Level Market: This same Price-Performance Value Curve exists at a new “mid-level premium” segment of the market that has emerged in the last few years.
 Many Chinese manufacturers, for example, are now making pianos with scale designs from top American and European designers and high quality parts sourced from both America and Europe.
-These pianos have created a new mid-level in the range of $6,000 to $10,000 for verticals and $12,000 to $30,000 for grands.
+These pianos have created a new mid-level in the range of $6,000 to $16,000 for verticals and $12,000 to $40,000 for grands.
 The quality is amazing, especially when you compare them to much higher-priced pianos from America, Japan and Europe.
 In our opinion, this segment of the market is giving birth to what you we call the world piano, which is a collaboration of high-quality design and parts from different parts of the world.
 It may be designed in America or Europe, and manufactured somewhere in Asia with parts from America, Europe and Asia.
-The pianos that compete in this category directly against higher priced pianos made in Japan, America and Europe include Brodmann, Eduard Seiler, Hailun, Kayserburg/Ritmuller Premium Series and Baldwin.
-Of this group we’ve selected Baldwin, Ritmuller and Brodmann..
+The pianos that compete in this category directly against higher priced pianos made in Japan, America and Europe include Brodmann, Eduard Seiler, Perzina, Hailun, Kayserburg/Ritmuller Premium Series, Weinbach and Baldwin.
+Of this group we’ve selected Baldwin, Ritmuller, Perzina, Weinbach and Brodmann..

-The Brodmann and Ritmuller capturing the great warm European sound and the Baldwin the traditional American sound exemplified in American pianos like Steinway & Sons and Mason & Hamlin.
-All three US companies use the American piano materials recipe which includes an inner and and outer rim of hard rock maple.
-The difference is since Baldwin makes their piano off shore the prices per size are 66% less or one third the price of a Steinway and around 50% less and half the price of a Mason & Hamlin.
+The Weinbach, Perzina, Brodmann and Ritmuller capturing the great warm European sound and the Baldwin the traditional American sound exemplified in American pianos like Steinway & Sons and Mason & Hamlin.
+All three of these US companies use the American piano materials recipe which includes an inner and and outer rim of hard rock maple.
+Baldwin’s advantage making their piano off shore allows their prices per size to be 66% less or one third the price of a Steinway and around 50% less and half the price of a Mason & Hamlin.
+(Note the new Mason & Hamlin made overseas does not follow their component recipe.)

 Great New Sources Of Piano of Information